 The question now is, whether a gradual global unraveling will continue or whether we have seen the bottom of it already?
 For the time being, the intervention by central banks around the globe has contained a panic flight out of equities.
 The natural urge of someone who has burnt his or her fingers, to heal the wounds suffered, in our view is likely to put a cap on sentiment for a while though.
 In addition, consumer confidence appears to be receding in the developed world as well as in South Africa, which should result in less equity exuberance.
-The sub-prime mortgage problem in the US has not been resolved by any means and it is likely to take quite some time, patience and pain before it will have worked itself out of the system.
+The sub-prime mortgage problem in the US has not been resolved by any means and it is likely to take quite some time, patience and pain before it will have worked itself out of the system, producing lots of market volatility in the mean time.